 - cancer and mortality data from NHS Digital

-We will complete our data collection by November 2015.
+We completed data collection in November 2015.
 The patient data page provides further details on what information we hold for the purposes of our research, and how we use and protect this information.

 What approvals has this study received?